spencertipping/phi/scratch.md

 So ... we need to commit to the distinction between compiling stuff and running stuff, and it can't simply be predicated on whether we're working with abstract values, because some functions like `random` are side-effectful.

+Can function application be polymorphic in run/compile intent?

+OK, the compile/run distinction is a bit silly.
+Why bother when we can just quote stuff and use a trivially simple evaluation model that consumes lists?
+We can have partial evaluation for free since we're concatenative: we just make sure that backend lists are generated mostly in order, and ask about the stack top type.
+Memoize the evaluator for performance, use abstracts.

+In other words we don't actually have to care about compile/run.
+We can constant-fold everything up to impure functions, which must specify their return types.
+(I guess we can also type-hint any function's return value.)

+**NB:** It's important that we be able to use parse continuations for non-constant values.
+Some kind of type inference is required.

+**Q:** if we're inferring types, how do we encode abstract behavior?
+Which is polymorphic, input values or function application operations?
+How do we deal with undefined functions?

+OK, the central issue here is around abstract values, and getting enough machinery to type-infer in realtime.
+[Some possibilities](abstracts.md)